Winter Semester 2023/24

 - The admission interview serves to demonstrate your interest in studying the degree programme and your abilities in the fundamental subjects of the degree programme (mathematics, physics and chemistry).

-- No application for the qualification assessment test or admission interview is neccessary.
+- No application for the qualification assessment test or admission interview is necessary.
 Step one of the test is done automatically once applicants have submitted their complete application.

-The regulations for the qualification assessment test (Satzung des Eignungsfeststellungsverfahrens) can be found here here.
+The regulations for the qualification assessment test (Satzung des Eignungsfeststellungsverfahrens) can be found here.

 - School leaving certificate (complete certificate)